Formula E Cars

 In March 2016 it was decided by the FIA and Formula E Holdings that the upcoming 2nd generation cars would keep to a specification chassis in a bid to keep costs low in the category.[8][9]
 The tender for the 2nd Generation car was won by Spark Racing Technology.[10]

-The original battery specifications included a 200 kg (440 lb) cell-weight limit, a 200 kW peak power limit, and a maximum usable energy of 28 kWh.[10]
-For the 2018–2019 season, the specifications for the battery was a weight of 250 kg and 54 kWh energy, and peak power was 250 kW.
-The cells (18650VTC6) was to be made by Murata Manufacturing, the integration by Lucid Motors, and track handling by McLaren.[11]
+The original battery specifications requested in the tender included a 200 kg (440 lb) cell-weight limit, a 200 kW peak power limit, and a maximum usable energy of 28 kWh.[11]
+For the 2018–2019 season, the specifications for the battery was a weight of 385 kg (849 lb) and 54 kWh energy, and peak power was 250 kW.
+The cells (18650VTC6) was to be made by Murata Manufacturing, the integration by Lucid Motors, and track handling by McLaren.[12]

 Also new for the generation 2 cars was the inclusion of a halo crash protection device.[13]